-If you’re running a business in 2018, you certainly know that your success largely depends on your ability to acquire high-value customers at a low cost.
+If you’re running a business today, you certainly know that your success largely depends on your ability to acquire high-value customers at a low cost.
 If your ability to monetize new customers falls below the cost of getting clicks and sign-ups, your business is in trouble.
 Closed-loop reporting helps marketers measure and track sales/marketing efficiency to better understand this ratio and improve business performance.

 What is Closed-Loop Reporting?

 Closed-loop reporting is the process of organizing and presenting data in order to monitor and understand how the investment in paid marketing brings business growth.
 Closed-loop reporting helps marketers access and link disparate data sources, including multiple ad networks and conversion data, in order to extract meaningful insights and take action at scale.

 The closed-loop reporting approach challenges the traditional methods of measuring paid marketing effectiveness with traffic or lead volume, raising the following business questions about deeper-funnel metrics:

 - What kind of ROI are we getting on X ad network/campaign?

 - Did we get any new customers/pipeline from it?

 This approach supports radical transparency about the return on advertising spend, meaning everyone knows how ad dollars translate into actual business growth; and meaningful KPIs like revenue or customer lifetime value replace vanity metrics.

 Marketers that have adopted closed-loop reporting can more easily figure out the best-performing ad, network, and channel and justify the budget increase based on measurable results that improve the bottom line.